Saturated fat - what you need to know

 Now, new evidence suggests that saturated fat may not be directly linked to raised LDL cholesterol, however eating a diet high in fat can contribute to obesity, which in itself is a risk factor for heart disease.

 It is important to monitor your total fat intake and eat a healthy, balanced diet.
 The Department of Health recommends that total fat intake should not exceed 35% of our total daily energy (calorie) needs and the maximum for saturated fats is 11% of our total daily energy (calorie) needs.

 Saturated fat - what still holds true?

 - Saturated fat is the kind of fat found in butter and lard, pies, cakes and biscuits, fatty cuts of meat, sausages and bacon, and full fat dairy products such as cheese and cream.

-- Most of us eat too much saturated fat - about 12.6% of our energy needs which is more than recommended maximum amounts.
+- Most adults eat too much saturated fat - about 12.6% of our energy needs which is more than recommended maximum amounts.

 - The recommended daily amounts of total (and saturated) fat remain the same: